Why is my electrical meter dimming lights

 Electrical

-Some common causes include too many high-wattage appliances running at the same time, faulty wiring or electrical components, or a problem with the utility's power supply.
-Symptoms may include flickering or dimming lights, especially when certain appliances turn on.
+Some common causes include: an outdated or undersized electrical panel, too many high-wattage devices running at the same time, loose or corroded connections, or a malfunctioning meter.
+Symptoms may include flickering or dimming lights, power surges, or breakers tripping frequently.

 Step-by-Step Guide